Highly sensitive – Non-invasive – Easy to operate

 Figure 3 shows a typical course of the CI value during an apoptosis assay.
 Directly after cell seeding, cells start to adhere, thereby inducing a rapid increase of the CI value.
 The adhesion phase is followed by a phase where cells grow exponentially, indicated by a continuous increase of the CI value.
 When cells are confluent the CI value cannot further increase, thus forming a plateau.
 Upon the induction of apoptosis by a certain treatment cells start to die and subsequently detach from the well bottom.
 The reduction of adherend cells is reflected by a decrease in the CI value.

 xCELLigence® RTCA technology allows detection of minimal cellular changes, involving strength of adhesion, cell number, cell morphology and cell-cell-contacts.
-All these properties influence cellular impedance signal that is continously measured as Cell Index.
+All these properties influence cellular impedance signal that is continuously measured as Cell Index.
 Thus, xCELLigence RTCA provides deep insight into whole kinetics of cellular behaviour without any cell-labelling and with only minimal hands-on-time.

 Quantitative.
 Reproducible.
 Label-free.